MikeCorv/llm_evals/README.md

 # llm_evals
 This repository contains a collection of Colab notebooks used to evaluate In Context Learning with various Large Language Models (LLMs) on the MMLU (Massive Multitask Language Understanding) benchmark.
+The output from colab is cleared for clarity.

 These evaluations leverage the EleutherAI [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) library.